dmitrymyl/peakflow/README.md

 ```
 nextflow -bg run dmitrymyl/peakflow -r main -profile cbe -params-file params.json
 ```
+Profile `cbe` makes the pipeline use slurm for job submission and resource management.

 ### Useful options
 In command line, nextflow options are specified with the single hyphen (such as `-profile` or `-params`), while the workflow parameters are specified with the double hyphen (such as `--samplesheet` and all the rest available in `params.json`).
 For example, instead of supplying `params.json` you can specify necessary workflow parameters directly on the command line: